 For those who live in wooded areas with fallen or cut trees, transforming tree trunks into something decorative and eye-catching for your garden is a wonderful way to repurpose unused wood.
 Adorning tree stumps with dainty items or reshaping the wood into a spectacular image can add a rustic look to your yard and increase the appearance, and uniqueness of your outdoor space.
 In this article, we’ve decided to list 25 of our absolute favorite tree stump ideas to get your creative DIY juices flowing!

 Wedding-Style Tree Stump Ideas

 1. Tree Stumps with Candles Inside Glass Jars

-Our first (and featured) tree stump idea is this beautiful wedding decor.
+Our first tree stump idea is this beautiful wedding decor in a dimly lit garden.
 The natural appearance of the tree stumps, the soft glow of the candles inside glass jars, and delicate white lace create the perfect rural scenery for the evening of your special day.

 2. Candlelit Tree Stumps Decorated with “Love”

 Before we say anything else, we sincerely hope you caught our pun in the subtitle.

 Now, the countryside feeling that this garden decor brings is truly unable to be matched.
 With the melted and bottled candles, rustic stacked tree stumps, white flowering shrubs, and glamorous Hollywood-style lit-up letters spelling “Love” we doubt you could get any more countrified than this (which isn’t a bad thing).

 3. Elegant Rural Table Decor

 Though this garden decor isn’t made with an entire old tree stump, sawing off multiple small table decor bases from one large stump is a wonderful idea.
 The stick wreath with leaves and acorns really enhances the natural aura of this centerpiece.
 Additionally, the candlelit metal lamp and burlap sac holding dainty flowers give off an old-timey, homegrown feel.